lady-h-world/My_Garden/reading_pages/Lotus_Queen/param_tuning_7.md

 ### Optuna

 #### Pros
-* Flexible modularized design
+* Has flexible modularized design
-* Support both classicial machine learning and deep learning, easy to learn
+* Supports both classicial machine learning and deep learning, easy to learn
-* Support [multi-objective optimization][1]
+* Supports [multi-objective optimization][1]
-* Visualization of optimization insights
+* Provides optimization insights in visuals

 #### Cons
 * Comparing with FLAML, Keras Tuner, it appears to be less efficient
 * Incomplete integration, such as XGBoost integration, pruning in cross validation, etc.
 * Confusing errors, such as setting `log=True` in use `trial.suggest_int()` for parameters like `num_leaves`, `max_depth`, `max_bin` may get confusing errors

 ### FLAML

 #### Pros
-* Automation intelligence, nice choice for fast prototyping
+* Has automation intelligence, nice choice for fast prototyping
-* Simple but intelligent search strategy
+* Has simple but intelligent search strategy
-* Efficient time complexity, not affected by the number of trials
+* Has efficient time complexity, not affected by the number of trials
-* [FLAML research team responses to users' questions fast][2]
+* [FLAML research team responses to users' questions fast][2] 💯

 #### Cons
 * Hard to use for deep learning HPO
 * Incomplete documentation, such as available parameter values, deep learning HPO, etc.
-* Challenging to customize the ojective function
+* Challenging to customize the Objective function

 ### Keras Tuner

 #### Pros
-* Great documentation, also supports keywords search
+* Has great documentation, also supports keywords search
-* Efficient search strategy
+* Has efficient search strategy
-* Flexible modularized design
+* Has flexible modularized design
 * Easy to learn and use

 #### Cons

-<i>Haven't found yet, if you know any weakness, feel free to share with us!</i>
+<i>Haven't found yet, if you know any weakness, feel free to [share it here][5]!</i>

 <p>&nbsp</p>

 ### A Surprise!